SEMICeu/documentation/README.md

    - how to change the presentation of a vocabulary
    - how to adapt generated artificats
    - how to add new artifacts

-More explanation on the technical setup and operation on the toolchain is found [here](./toolchain.md).
+The section [toolchain](./toolchain.md) provides the explanation on the technical setup and operation of the tooling.
-Understanding the technical setup might require to understand what is a [data model](./datamodel.md) and how [persistent identifiers](/puri.md) work.
+Understanding the technical setup requires to understand what is a [data model](./datamodel.md) and how [persistent identifiers](/puri.md) future in this.

-# GitHubOrganisation
+Whereas the tooling addresses the generation of the artifacts to be published, the publication activity is a manual step.
+The editor has to _manually_ copy the resulting artifacts to the correct spot.

+# Organisation of the SEMIC github space

+The SEMIC github space contains data specification repositories, repositories supporting the generation and publication of the data specifications and others.

+## Data specification repositories.

+The data specification repositories are tagged with the topic *"data-specification"*.

+### Core Vocabulary repositories

 For the Core Vocabularies, e.g. [Core Person](https://github.com/SEMICeu/Core-Person-Vocabulary/), the repository is organised as follows: